-U.S. Mideast intelligence analysts fear superiors distorting findings: survey
+U.S. Mideast intelligence analysts felt superiors distorted findings

 "The data suggests respondents from Central Command believe their workplace adheres to objectivity standards relatively less than do workplaces of their IC counterparts," the report said, using an acronym for the U.S. intelligence community.

+"I do think there is, by virtue of the change in commanders and...(there) has been a change in the atmosphere there and so I've been encouraged by the trends particularly this year," Clapper said.

-Central Command and ODNI did not immediately respond to requests for comment.
+CENTCOM did not immediately respond to a request for comment.
+Separately, Clapper told the hearing that he had submitted his letter of resignation but would stay until the end of the Obama administration.

-The report said the survey has been conducted annually since 2006, and about 4,000 analysts and managers responded to it, including 125 CENTCOM analysts and managers.
+The survey has been conducted annually since 2006 and about 4,000 analysts and managers responded to it, including 125 CENTCOM analysts and managers.
 It cautions, however, that because responses were voluntary, "care should be taken when broadly interpreting results" for each command.

 Officials in other U.S. intelligence agencies said the Central Command issues were not the product of pressure from White House or other senior officials, and played a minor role in the administration's public claims of progress against Islamic State and the Taliban, many of which have proved to be overly optimistic.